metno/esd/_pages/examples.md

 map(bjornholt)
 ```

-Figure 4: Example of a station (a) and a map plot (b) for a single station ‘Bjornholt’.

 ## Example 2.6 on how to read a field object and plot the results
 ```R
 #Get NCEP 2m air temperature for the selected spatial window defined by lon and lat